-In 2020 Ofcom made the decision to suspend all face-to-face fieldwork due to the Covid-19 pandemic and a change in methodology was required.
-This suspension of face-to-face fieldwork remined in place for the 2021 fieldwork.
-The interviewing in both 2020 and in 2021 was conducted through a mix of post-to-web, post-to-phone and online panel approaches.
+In both 2020 and 2021 all face-to-face fieldwork was suspended due to the Covid-19 pandemic and a change in methodology was required.
+The interviewing was conducted through a mix of post-to-web, post-to-phone and online panel approaches.
+In 2022 it was decided to continue with this mix of approaches in order to maintain comparability.

-Critical Research interviewed 3,420 adults aged 16+ in the UK across the different survey methods in 2021.
-Interviews achieved through post-to-online, post-to-phone and online panel approaches were carried out in July and August 2021.
+Critical Research interviewed 3,334 adults aged 16+ in the UK across the different survey methods in 2022.
+Interviews achieved through post-to-online, post-to-phone and online panel approaches were carried out in July and August 2022.